Opened 9 years ago

 $args = wp_parse_args( $args, $defaults );

-is set to the default array and is no longer null
+After the above code, $args is set to the default array and is no longer null.

-When the code gets to the array_merge
+When the code gets to the array_merge, $args is an array and not null.

 What could be happening?

-There's a filter in wp_parse_str()
+There's a filter in wp_parse_str():

 function wp_parse_str( $string, &$array ) {